 I am currently planning my Camino trip.
 I need to catch a train from Paris to St Jean Pied de Port,

-Prices were different depending on the day I travelled and whether I booked both sections of the journey together.
+Prices differed depending on the day I travelled and whether I booked both sections of the journey together.
 Or separately.

 I used to organise a private transfer from the airport because it was easy.
 But on recent trips, I have caught the train from the airport.
-I wanted to travel longer, and that meant stretching my budget further.
+This is because I wanted to travel longer, and that meant stretching my budget further.

 I don’t like taking buses.
 But that’s just me, I get very anxious, and it just isn’t worth the stress.